Sea fishing in Croatia

 Most popular fish species in the Adriatic Sea

-Over 400 species of fish can be found in the Adriatic sea of the Croatian coastline.
-Here are the most popular.
+The Adriatic Sea is a treasure trove of marine life, offering a diverse range of species for anglers to target.
+Over 400 species of fish can be found in the Adriatic Sea of the Croatian coastline.
+Here are the most popular:

 Tuna

-The Atlantic Bluefin Tuna is the most sought-after fish in the Adriatic sea and for many good reasons.
+The Atlantic Bluefin Tuna is the most sought-after fish in the Adriatic Sea and for many good reasons.
 These monster predators are big, tough, and delicious on the plate.
-They are elite predators who can grow to more than 2,5 meters in length and weigh over 200 kilograms.
+They are elite predators who can grow to more than 2.5 meters long and weigh over 200 kilograms.
 The largest specimen ever caught in Croatian waters weighed 340 kilograms and was more than 3 meters long.

 Although they already arrive at these waters in spring, you’ll have the best chance to catch the biggest ones in September in October.
 When one of these bites, be ready to battle it out for multiple hours, exchanging the rod between the fishermen onboard until you emerge victorious over the mighty Tuna.